 But there is more to the death of the father than either Brummell’s jesting or the Regent’s real desire.
-For killing the father, however metaphorically, occurs because the subject “absolutely want[s] to know the truth . . .
+Killing the father, however metaphorically, occurs because the subject “absolutely want[s] to know the truth. . . .
 It is not possible seriously to examine the Freudian reference without bringing the dimension of truth to bear, along with murder and jouissance” (Seminar XVII 117).
 Yet the subject never knows what he wants to know.
-Moreover, the subject doesn’t know what he/she desires, but as Deleuze and Guattari put it, desire knows what it wants, and the key to understanding desire is not knowledge but truth, or rather, “the schiz and not the signifier” (Deleuze and Guattari 137), psychosis and not neurosis.
+Moreover, the subject doesn’t know what he desires, but as Deleuze and Guattari suggest, desire knows what it wants, and the key to understanding desire is not knowledge but truth or rather “the schiz and not the signifier” (137), psychosis and not neurosis.
 Still, neurosis is where both Brummell and the Regent reside, playing with psychosis as a gambit just as the Regency itself was a play of life, a comedy with intermittent serio-tragical scenes.
 If the phallus is coordinated with knowledge, jouissance is the only path to truth.
 But did either Brummell or the Regent want truth?
 What is more evident is that Brummell’s process of desiring flows and regulating blockages reached an apex where it became stuck in the trap of his self-enclosed circuit, refusing both jouissance and the truth.
-This denial, this end-in-itself, precipitated the event of the Regent’s cut, the re-castration that fully reasserts the Oedipal myth and loses Brummell his head (metaphorically speaking).
-To be castrated once is to enter into the realm of the master (the son will be the father); to be re-castrated is altogether another matter.
-At that moment, the master signifier, the phallus as Regent who is playing the big Other at this moment of the decapitation, not only reigns through the signifier, but in re-Oedipalizing Brummell, pushes him through the wall, the limit of capitalist society.
+This denial, this end-in-itself, precipitated the event of the Regent’s cut, the recastration that fully reasserts the Oedipal myth and loses Brummell his head (metaphorically speaking).
+To be castrated once is to enter into the realm of the master (the son will be the father); to be recastrated is altogether another matter.
+At that moment, the master signifier, the phallus as Regent who is playing the big Other at this moment of the decapitation, reigns through the signifier and in re-Oedipalizing Brummell pushes him through the wall, the limit of capitalist society.
 There is truth in this.
-Pushed into an outright schizophrenia instead of a play-enactment of it, Brummell’s world does indeed lose its symbolically signifying capacity to make meaning, as well as any justifying and self-justifying legislative function.
+Pushed into an outright schizophrenia instead of a play-enactment of it, Brummell’s world does indeed lose its symbolically signifying capacity to make meaning as well as any justifying and self-justifying legislative function.
 Jouissance, the desire that is prohibited by the father (the wall itself), loses all meaning in the schizoid world of exile, but truth reigns supreme.
 As Lacan notes, “truth is the little sister of jouissance” (Seminar XVII 116).

-Both Lacan and Deleuze and Guattari push at the borders of what jouissance, especially surplus jouissance, can do when unregulated.
-Language is, of course, the regulator par excellence, since it transmits the symbolic and the law; but it is also inefficient.
-“Language, including the language of the master, cannot be anything other than a demand, a demand that fails” (Seminar XVII 124).
+Lacan as well as Deleuze and Guattari push at the borders of what jouissance, especially surplus jouissance, can do when unregulated.
+Language is, of course, the regulator par excellence since it transmits the Symbolic and the law, but it is also inefficient: “Language, including the language of the master, cannot be anything other than a demand, a demand that fails” (Seminar XVII 124).
 Perhaps this is why Brummell’s trademark had been spare witticisms, le mot juste, or the cutting look that was not “the gaze” but rather a not-saying all the more hurtful.
-Like the witticism, the silent cut enhances the failure of the other’s demand by reducing and reifying it as an artful product that showcases negation, an inconsequential gesture that ruins reputations, or that renders another socially invisible.
+Like the witticism, the silent cut enhances the failure of the other’s demand by reducing and reifying it as an artful product that showcases negation, an inconsequential gesture that ruins reputations or renders another socially invisible.
 A deadly serious game in which language’s demand and failure are unveiled and derailed.
-Only in this way can patriarchal power be challenged, mocked, toyed with, and – after all, it was only a joke – reinstated.
+Only in this way can patriarchal power be challenged, mocked, toyed with, and—after all, it was only a joke—reinstated.
 Not revolutionary, merely the acting out that justifies and helps regulate the ordering regime: the necessary symptom that binds society together.